MicrosoftDocs/azure-dev-docs/articles/terraform/create-attestation-provider.md

 ms.custom: devx-track-terraform
 ---

-# Configure an Azure Attestation policy using Terraform
+# Configure an Azure Attestation provider using Terraform

 This article shows example Terraform code for creating an [Attestation provider](/azure/attestation/overview) on Azure.